Tools for Developing WordPress Plugins

 The WordPress Plugin Boilerplate provides you with a standardized foundation that you can use to build custom plugins with.
 It saves you a lot of time by setting up dedicated directories and files that you can re-use for all your projects, so you can get straight to working on their code.

 Hooks are at the foundation of WordPress development.
-Essentially, hooks are code that enable you to use functions built into WordPress’ core.
+Essentially, hooks are code that enable you to use functions built into the WordPress’ core.
 That way, you can expand on the foundation WordPress offers, without making changes to the core software.

 Most plugins rely heavily on hooks, and hookr.io contains an index of all the options at your disposal.
 Plus, there’s a hookr.io plugin that enables you to inspect all the hooks your existing plugins use, so you can dissect how they work.

 As you may know, WordPress is powered using PHP.
-This means that for the most part, you’ll do a lot of your plugin development work using that language (although there’s no need to limit yourself to it).
+This means that for the most part, you’ll do a lot of your custom WordPress plugin development work using that language (although there’s no need to limit yourself to it).

 Testing is a key step of any development project.
 What PHPUnit does is provide you with a framework you can use to test your PHP code, make sure it’s bug free, and run it through some hoops before you use it on a real WordPress website.